rdp/homebrew-openssh-gssapi/README.md

 $ brew install rdp/homebrew-openssh-gssapi/openssh-patched --with-hpn

 to install a version with "Added native OS X Keychain and Launch Daemon support to ssh-agent"
+    (i.e. get key pairs also from the KeyChain, not just from ssh-agent...I think.
+Optional.)

 $ brew install rdp/homebrew-openssh-gssapi/openssh-patched --with-keychain-support